oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/sql-command.png "")

 2. Copy and paste the following *CREATE TABLE* statement in the code editor.
 You will then use APEX Assistant to generate a package that handles insert, update, and delete operations for the events table.

-Note: CREATE TABLE DDL command can be obtained from the Object Browser.
+Note: To provide accurate context to the AI Assistant about which table it should reference while generating the package, we enter the following CREATE TABLE statement in the editor.

     ```
     <copy>